 I’ve sold mine previously for 5 crowns a bottle and gotten some decent returns, you have to remember not everyone has the spending money though, I’d start off 4 or 5 crowns and then drop it accordingly.

 You could also give it to a bar to sell and agree to collect what they sell as I’ve done previously.

 I sell my own flavoured gin at 4 crowns a bottle or 5 bottles for 2 thrones.
 There will be people who can’t afford those prices, but it’s not cheap to make and it’s a premium product that you can’t just go down to Sainsbury’s and buy.
 There is always a market for stuff and if you don’t sell all of it you can always bring it back at the next event.
 I brought 40 bottles last event and sold them all.
 Don’t undersell your product.

 Might sound harsh, but is there anything special about it?

 There is a tonne of mead on the field, and probably 3/4s of all alcohol on the field is homebrewed.
-I guess, you have to figure out it’s value to you vs what someone will pay.
+I guess you have to figure out it’s value to you vs. what someone will pay.

 Many new brewers fail to sell anything because they over-value their product.
-We all know the effort and equipment that goes into brewing a drink from scratch, but ultimately it’s is something that was fermented in an airing cupboard.
+We all know the effort and equipment that goes into brewing a drink from scratch, but ultimately it’s still something that was fermented in an airing cupboard.

-As for ‘flavoured’ stuff the effort involved is the fore-planning of putting a bag of skittles into a vodka bottle a couple of weeks before an event.
+As for ‘flavoured’ stuff, the effort involved is the fore-planning of putting a bag of skittles into a vodka bottle a couple of weeks before an event.